Key takeaways:

 The main treatment for food poisoning is hydration, which you can do at home with some helpful tips.
 Over-the-counter (OTC) medications can also help with symptoms like vomiting and diarrhea.

-Some people develop a more severe case of food poisoning or get significantly dehydrated.
+Some people develop a more severe case of food poisoning or get really dehydrated.
 In these instances, there are signs to help you decide if you need medical attention.

 Every year, there are as many as 600 million cases of food poisoning worldwide.
-It occurs when you ingest contaminated food or drink.
-And most people know the telltale signs.
-Sometimes it starts with waves of nausea and vomiting.
+It occurs when you eat or drink contaminated food or beverages, and most people know the telltale signs.
+Sometimes, it starts with waves of nausea and vomiting.
 Other times, belly cramps and diarrhea seem to come out of nowhere.
-Most of the time, the symptoms are short lived, but those few days can be miserable.
+Most of the time, the symptoms are short lived — but those few days can be miserable.

-We’ll review the ways to take care of yourself at home and speed up your recovery.
-And when home treatment isn’t enough, we’ll help you know when it’s time to see your healthcare professional or head to the hospital.
+Here, we’ll review food poisoning treatments to help speed up your recovery.
+And, when home treatment isn’t enough, we’ll help you know when it’s time to see a healthcare professional or head to the hospital.

 To stay hydrated, you can drink: